Worker appeals

 Accordion content

-A: A worker can ask for a review of a decision made on their injury claim or an employer can ask for a review of a decision made on their injured worker’s claim at any time.
+A: A worker can ask for a review of a decision made on their injury claim or an employer can ask for a review of a decision made on their worker’s claim at any time.
 There is no time limit in Saskatchewan.
 The intent of the appeals process is to provide workers and employers with an easily accessible and independent review process of any decision made by the WCB regarding a worker’s claim for entitlement to WCB benefits and compensation.
 Any decision made on the claim file that a worker or employer disagrees with can be further reviewed through the appeal process.
 We encourage you to consider reaching out to the initial WCB decision maker to discuss and better understand the decision you disagree with before you appeal.

 A: The first step is to discuss the decision with the original WCB decision maker to better understand the reasons for the decision you disagree with and to ask the original decision maker to review their decision before you appeal.